SCENE 01 / THERMAL IMAGING

 Heat visualization for your Serbian production.

+Here is how this works in practice.
 Thermal imaging cameras detect infrared radiation to visualize heat signatures invisible to standard cameras.
-In Serbia this technology supports wildlife filmmaking from brown bears and grey wolves in the Tara, Kopaonik, and Stara Planina mountain forests to golden eagles soaring over Kopaonik and the famous Griffon vultures of the Uvac River canyon—while delivering essential coverage of Smederevo steelworks, Kragujevac automotive plants, the Bor copper mines, and the dramatic Djerdap Gorge hydroelectric facilities on the Danube.
+In Serbia this technology supports wildlife filmmaking from brown bears and grey wolves in the Tara, Kopaonik, and Stara Planina mountain forests to golden eagles soaring over Kopaonik and the famous Griffon vultures of the Uvac River canyon—while delivering key coverage of Smederevo steelworks, Kragujevac automotive plants, the Bor copper mines, and the dramatic Djerdap Gorge hydroelectric facilities on the Danube.

-We source professional FLIR thermal systems and infrared cinematographers across Serbia and Southeast Europe, working with the Serbia Film Commission, Pinewood Serbia Studios, and Avala Studios in Belgrade.
-Our team coordinates equipment ATA Carnet, secures CAD drone permits, and arranges access to UNESCO monasteries and national parks, ensuring your thermal footage qualifies for Serbia's 25-30% cash rebate.
+Here is the short of it.
+We source pro FLIR thermal systems and infrared cinematographers across Serbia and Southeast Europe, working with the Serbia Film Commission, Pinewood Serbia Studios, and Avala Studios in Belgrade.
+Our team sets up gear ATA Carnet, secures CAD drone permits, and arranges access to UNESCO monasteries and national parks, making sure your thermal footage qualifies for Serbia's 25-30% cash rebates.

 Capabilities